material-motion/material-motion/specifications/directors.md

 Directors have little — if any — imperative code.
 Directors prefer to describe motion in terms of declarative Plans.

-Directors do not have direct access to a Runtime.
-The primary goal of this restriction is to minimize the number of novel APIs the Director must interact with.

 ---

 <p style="text-align:center"><tt>MVP</tt></p>